-- The application options (use Main Options) like: - Certificate expiry notification period (default 30 days), meaning that if a certificates valid interval ends before the current date + the notification period a certain visual element will alert you; - RSA Key Pair default size (default 1024),- the default size for RSA keys which will be used when generating a RSA KeyPair.
-Change it for your convenience; - RSA Key Pair max size (default 4096) you won't be able to generate a keyPair having more bits than this value.
+- Certificate expiry notification period (default 30 days), meaning that if a certificates valid interval ends before the current date + the notification period a certain visual element will alert you; - RSA Key Pair default size (default 1024),- the default size for RSA keys which will be used when generating a RSA Key Pair.
+Change it for your convenience; - RSA Key Pair max size (default 4096) you won't be able to generate a key Pair having more bits than this value.
 This prevents bigger values that would require a great CPU time to generate; - Auto generated Certificate serial number max bit length (default 20); - Undo level the number of undo levels for each opened KeyStore (default 20); - · Log level; - Memory usage warning max threshold, meaning the percentage of used memory after which a warning message will be displayed (default 90); - KeyStore persistence the type of persistence for opened KeyStores when exiting the application.
-CERTivity® can remember the KeyStores which are opened when the application exits, and reload them again when the application is launched next time.
+CERTivity[®] can remember the KeyStores which are opened when the application exits, and reload them again when the application is launched next time.
 There are two options available: - Persist only KeyStore file name meaning that only the name (and path) of the previously opened KeyStores will be remembered to be reopened on the next launch.
 The passwords of the KeyStores will not be remembered, and you will be prompted to enter the password for each of them when selecting each KeyStore tab first time (recommended); - Fully persist meaning that the name and password of the KeyStores will be remembered so that the KeyStore to be reopened when launching the application, without prompting you for the passwords of the KeyStores.
 The passwords are stored in an encrypted way.

-Although the "Fully Persist" option makes the application more friendly, use this option with care and only when you are sure the machine is exclusively accessible by you;
+Although the "Fully persist" option makes the application more friendly, use this option with care and only when you are sure the machine is exclusively accessible by you;

-- Recent File list max size sets the list maximum size for the most recently used files (default 10); - JRE CA KeyStore list max size sets the list maximum size for JRE CA KeyStore list (default 10); - Defined KeyBoard shortcuts (use Keymap); - Appearance options (use Miscellaneous).
+- Recent File list max size sets the list maximum size for the most recently used files (default 10); - JRE CA KeyStore list max size sets the list maximum size for JRE CA KeyStore list (default 10); - Certificates Retriever connection type sets the connection type used when retrieving certificates, the combo-box being populated with all connection types available for the Java version used;